markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 > **Pro Tip:** To change a flexbox from a row layout to a column layout, you can use a property called `flex-direction` and give it a value of `column`.
 This causes the box to lay out all of its children vertically rather than horizontally.

 There are just a few more things we want to do at this point.
 Did you notice that the navigation items seem to be skewed to the lefthand side, closer to the `<h1>`?
-We can adjust that easily by using a property that works in flexbox containers called `justify-content`.
+We can adjust that easily by using a property called `justify-content`.

 > **Deep Dive:** The `justify-content` property only applies to elements with a `display` property value of `flex` or `grid` (more on that later).
 It allows you to control spacing between child elements with the following values:
 >